rachel3834/lcogt-commissioning/README.md

  format was revised and now uses a MEF format.For continued commissioning and reverification of the LCO cameras, these tools are being rewritten by Daniel Harbeck to be compatible with the new format.

+ Note: The scripts explained below are updated; scripts not mentioned here have not been vetted yet and is vestigial code

 noisegainmef.py
 ===